 - Makes all the software in your company, and who owns it, discoverable.
 No more orphan software hiding in the dark corners of your software ecosystem.

-The Software Catalog is available to browse on the start page at
+The Software Catalog is available to browse at

 Adding components to the catalog

-The source of truth for the components in your service catalog are metadata YAML files stored in source control (GitHub, GitHub Enterprise, GitLab, ...).
+The source of truth for the components in your software catalog are metadata YAML files stored in source control (GitHub, GitHub Enterprise, GitLab, ...).

 There are 3 ways to add components to the catalog: